Laika Animation Movies List

 Even with four Oscar nominations and a British Academy for Film And Television (BAFTA) win for their latest work Kubo, Laika Entertainment has yet to get the recognition that their peers from Pixar, DreamWorks, Walt Disney, and Warner Bros. have reached.

-Stop-motion movie studio Laika goes back to 1976, when Will Vinton, an Oscar-winning animator, opened the doors of a studio named after himself.
-Will Vinton Studios mainly did animation and effects for TV and movies, with only one animated feature to show – 1985’s The Adventures of Mark Twain.
+Stop-motion movie studio Laika dates back to 1976, when Will Vinton, an Oscar-winning animator, opened a studio named after himself.
+Will Vinton Studios mainly did animation and effects for TV and movies, with only one animated feature to show—1985’s The Adventures of Mark Twain.

 Laika behind the scenes on the Missing Link film jungle scene riding an elephant